Gravity Falls: Initial broadcast

 The first twelve episodes of Gravity Falls aired in a regular weekly slot on Disney Channel starting in mid-2012, but subsequent episodes were broadcast without similar regularity; it took until August 2013 to broadcast the remaining eight episodes of the first season.
 The second season began airing a year later in August 2014, transitioning over to Disney XD, but again without any regularity as to when new episodes would be first broadcast.
 The first nine episodes aired from August to November 2014, the following two in February and March 2015, the next eight from July to November 2015, and the finale aired on February 15, 2016.
 According to Disney XD, as each episode took about six months of work to complete, they opted against stockpiling episodes to show weekly but instead take advantage of the serial nature of the show, broadcasting each episode as it was completed and making an event out of it.
-On April 2, 2018, reruns of the show started airing on Disney Channel, although reruns of the show still air on Disney XD.
+On November 20, 2015, Hirsch announced that the series would conclude with its second season, stating that this was "100% choice" and that "the show isn't being cancelled – it's being finished" and was reaching its intended conclusion.
+Hirsch has stated that he remains open to continuing the series with additional episodes or specials, On April 2, 2018, reruns of the show started airing on Disney Channel, although reruns of the show still air on Disney XD.

 International broadcast

 The series began airing on Disney Channel Canada on September 1, 2015, following Corus Entertainment's acquisition of Disney Channel rights in Canada.
-In Canada the show began airing on Disney XD starting on December 1, 2015, following the launch of Disney XD.
-The show started broadcasting in the United Kingdom and Ireland on July 20, 2012, as a preview and officially premiered on September 7, 2012.
-In Australia and New Zealand it previewed on August 17, 2012, and premiered on September 24, 2012.
+In Canada, the show began airing on Disney XD starting on December 1, 2015, following the launch of Disney XD.
+The show started broadcasting in the United Kingdom and Ireland on July 20, 2012 as a preview and officially premiered on September 7, 2012.
+In Australia and New Zealand, it previewed on August 17, 2012, and premiered on September 24, 2012.
 It also premiered in Southeast Asia on October 27, 2012.
 In India, it premiered on September 16, 2013.
-In the Middle East region, the series was previewed on October 19, 2012, and premiered on November 10, 2012.

 The series preview debuted in Canada on June 15, 2012, and premiered on July 6, 2012, on Family Channel, until January 2016 when it moved to the local Disney XD channel following Corus Entertainment's acquisition of Disney Channel rights in Canada from Family's owner DHX Media.
 In Australia, the show airs on Disney XD and 7mate while in Chile, the show was broadcast on Canal 13 on November 24, 2013, under its programming block CuBox.
 In the Philippines, the show was shown on TV5 beginning on May 4, 2014, while in Brazil, the show also began airing on Rede Globo on May 10, 2014.
 In Indonesia, the show premiered on RCTI on August 17, 2014.